gwicks/dashboards-as-code-workshop/README.md

-# Hands-on lab: Grafana as code
+# Hands-on lab — Grafana as code: Build and deploy your dashboards at scale

 ## Attendees